Palmstroemen/FreeDMS/Technical intro.md

 ## Apps:
-no other programs do support freeDMS in the beginning, there is another approach to make the system easy to use.
-25
-Once a
 All these apps are simple .desktop-files.
 These are very small files that call a script.
 There are some fancy and tricky things about these app.desktop-files a developer should know.